Words

 In addition to measured CTD, the new instrument calculates computed salinity, density and sound velocity.

-SWiFT CTD also includes Bluetooth and a rechargeable battery.
+The SWiFT CTD instruments also include Bluetooth and a rechargeable battery.
 The battery is charged by USB and has an operational battery life of five days.

-Ease of use was at the heart of the development of the new instrument.
-Guy explains: “The development of our magnetic switch ring has been very well received by customers who tell us it is easy to use even with cold or gloved hands, so we knew that had to be part of this new instrument.
-The SWiFT CTD also features easy to read LED status indications on its end cap, so users can quickly see the status of the battery, GPS and communications.”
+Ease of use was at the heart of the development.
+Guy says: “The development of our magnetic switch ring has been very well received by customers who tell us it is easy to use even with cold or gloved hands, so we knew that had to be part of these instruments.”

 New sensors and software

-Accuracy is of paramount importance and the latest version of SWiFT features a new fast response temperature probe, which provides faster and more accurate temperature information.
+Accuracy is of paramount importance and the latest versions of SWiFT feature a new fast response temperature probe, which provides faster and more accurate temperature information.

 Data can be downloaded quickly and easily using wireless technology and Valeport’s new Ocean software for IOS, android and PC platforms.
 The data transfer process is fully automated and does not require user input.